umbraco/UmbracoDocs/Extending/Packages/Packages-on-Umbraco-Cloud/index.md

 This has no impact on the way you work, but it may help you understand why some things are named the way they are.

 At this point I have one clone of the site locally.
 However, to test this I will push the changes to the Cloud site and then clone it down again.
-The second clone doesn't need to be cloned with the `uaas.cmd` tool as we aren't developing on it, just need to run it locally.
+The second clone doesn't need to be cloned with the `uaas.cmd` tool as we aren't developing on it, all we need is to run it locally.

 At this point I have two local sites: